Which Debts Can You Discharge in Chapter 7 or 13 Bankruptcy?

 Georgia Bankruptcy Attorneys · Contact Us for a Free Consultation

 The best way to learn whether your debts can be discharged is to discuss your case with an experienced bankruptcy lawyer.
 To schedule a free consultation, contact us at 404-963-9508 (toll free at 877-419-0450) or by e-mail.
-We have office locations in Atlanta, Cumming, Dallas, Douglasville and Gainesville, and evening and weekend appointments are available.
+We have office locations in Atlanta, Cumming, Dallas, and Douglasville, and evening and weekend appointments are available.